 December 15, 2022

-June 13, 2022
+June 14, 2022

 May 19, 2022

-LAI New York Chapter held its first in person meeting at Fordham University.
-Our guest speaker was Mr. John Grillo from Rich Energy Solutions Company. https://richenergysolutions.com/ John Spoke about the utility and energy managements components of the NYC real estate that can be enhanced to reduce expenses and also to comply with local law 97 which becomes effective in 2024.
+LAI NY Chapter held its first in person meeting (since covid-19) at Fordham University.
+Our guest speaker was John Grillo from Rich Energy Solutions Company who spoke Compliance with Local law 97.
+Discussed the utility and energy managements components of the NYC real estate that can be enhanced to reduce expenses and also to comply with local law 97 which becomes effective in 2024.
 There was spirited discussion as to the economics of the proposed law and the impact on the financial viability of the NY commercial real estate market as well as the NYC tax base.
-Thanks again to Derek Tynan for providing an excellent speaker.
-The meeting was planned to be a hybrid but technical difficulties prevailed and we adapted with an in person meeting only.
-Our apologies to all who were waiting on Zoom.
-Thanks to all who attended.
-Don’t miss our summer soiree at Pershing Square, NYC on 6/14/2022 between 6:00 and 9:00 PM.
+Thanks again to member Derek Tynan for providing an excellent speaker.
+RES and LAI Energy Cost Reduction Program 5 11 2022

 April 21, 2022

-March 24, 2022.
+March 24, 2022

-On February 24, 2022
+February 24, 2022

 January 20, 2022